ironsheep/P2-FLASH-FS/THEOPS.md

 **Block IDs** - block IDs are logical IDs assigned to a block when it is first written, they are not physical block pointers.
 This allows a block to exist anywhere within the filesystem space without being aware of it's location.
 A clock can be relocated (written to a new location and removed from the prior location and the Block's ID will not change.)

 **Block Pointers** - Block pointers contain block ID values.
 Blocks are assigned Block IDs when created.
-When a block wants to point to another block the pointer ID of the target block (The pointed to block) is the value assigned to the block pointer.
+When a block wants to point to another block the ID of the target block (The pointed to block) is the value assigned to the block pointer.

 **Block Placement** - to aid in wear leveling all 4k block locations are randomly chosen